Session Replay is evolving for scale, speed, and AI-powered insights

 These updates represent just the beginning of what we’re building for Session Replay in 2026.

 If you’re already using Session Replay, there’s more to explore.
 And if you’re just getting started, now’s a great time to see how it can help your team move faster with more clarity.
-Explore Session Replay in Mixpanel today and get a smarter understanding of your users and their behavior.
+Explore Session Replay in Mixpanel today and get a smarter AI-powered understanding of your users and their behavior.